buditanrim/buditanrim.github.io/_posts/2018-11-30-essential-skills-for-designer.md

 ---

-### Russell: "Able to take multiple opposing pieces of feedback"
+### Russell: "Able to take multiple opposing pieces of feedback."
 {: .spacing-extra-loose}

 > One of the things I’ve learned as a designer, is that the more experience you have, the more you are able to take multiple opposing pieces of feedback, whether it be constraints, or objectives of the project, and find a way to design a solution that reconciles all of them.